-Since my DIY Jewelry Display Cones article drew so much attention on Pinterest, I thought I should write a follow-up about my recent display cones "upgrade".
+Since the DIY Jewelry Display Cones article drew so some attention on Pinterest, I thought I should write a follow-up about my recent display cones "upgrade".

 Materials you will need:

 3-ply hemp twine

 5 - 15 minutes per cone

 My old cardstock cones were nice but I didn't like how lightweight they were and that they would be turned over easily by wind or just by handling the jewelry that is displayed.

 So here is another option, fairly quick and easy to do as well - hemp twine wrapped cones, for all your jewelry - works with bracelets, necklaces, or rings.
 They are considerably heavier than cardstock cones, more stable stable and have that trendy rustic look.
 I also like how the dull natural hemp color brings out the colors and detail of the displayed jewelry.

 I did not take many step-by-step photos this time but I will be making some more so hang on and come back to check for more details.

 I used 3-ply hemp string/twine, a glue gun, and some old cardstock (file folders) to make the base on which I wrap the hemp twine around.
 You don't need any fancy cardstock, any heavier-weight paper would work.
 Some ideas are: magazine covers, used shipping flat envelopes (such as USPS priority and express flat rate ones), old file folders (what I used for some of the cones).
 Basically any flat bendable material you would otherwise throw in for recycle.